Visit our Sister Sites:

 The first way, is to spread the herbs out on a drying rack.

-The second is to tie them i na loose bundle, and hang them upside down to dry.
+The second is to tie plants in a loose bundle, and hang them upside down to dry.

 It is essential to dry herbs in a cool, dry place where there is good ventilation.
 This minimizes the likelihood of mold forming on the herbs while they are drying.